rust-lang/rfcs/text/0000-rust-crate-ownership.md

 Any transition _away_ from "Intentional Artifact" requires an RFC.

-Any transition to "Intentional Artifact" should ideally be accompanied by an RFC.
+Any transition to "Intentional Artifact" should ideally be accompanied by an RFC, and an update to the team charter if there is one.

 Expatriation should basically _never_ occur anymore, but it also requires an RFC and core team approval in case it is really necessary.